Arrive Budapest, Hungary

 Budapest | Across the Bridge in Pest

-Today, explore Pest, starting with a private visit to the Franz Liszt Academy of Music, founded in 1875.
-Continue your city tour as you view Heroes’ Square and stop to see the Great Synagogue as well as St. Stephen’s Basilica, whose south tower houses the largest bell in Hungary.
-Then, visit the Central Market Hall, to view the vast array of food and crafts on sale throughout its three floors, including cheeses, sausage and other local specialties, and enjoy time at leisure for lunch on your own.
+Today, discover Pest, starting with a private visit to the Liszt Academy of Music.
+Continue exploring the city as you view Heroes’ Square and stop to see the Great Synagogue as well as St. Stephen’s Basilica, whose south tower houses the largest bell in Hungary.
+Then, visit the Central Market Hall to view the vast array of food and crafts on sale throughout its three floors, including cheeses, sausage and other local specialties, and enjoy time at leisure for lunch on your own.
 Later, visit the Parliament Building before spending the remainder of your afternoon at leisure.
-This evening, after dinner, embark on a private cruise of the romantic Danube, to watch the glittering lights of Budapest drift by in the night, toasting your journey on a memorable Scenic Sundowner experience.
+This evening, after dinner, embark on a private cruise of the romantic Danube to watch the glittering lights of Budapest drift by in the night, toasting your journey on a memorable Scenic Sundowner experience.

 Bratislava, Slovakia & Vienna, Austria | Chef's Table

-Journey overland to Bratislava, capital of Slovakia, for a guided walking tour of its old town, once a jewel of the Austro-Hungarian Empire.
-Stop at a local restaurant, where you enjoy a Chef ’s Table experience, having lunch with its esteemed chef, who shares insights into the seasonal dishes you are to enjoy for lunch.
+Journey overland to Bratislava, capital of Slovakia, for a guided walk through its old town, once a jewel of the Austro-Hungarian Empire.
+Stop at a local restaurant for a Chef’s Table experience, where the esteemed chef greets you and shares insights into the seasonal dishes you are to enjoy for lunch.
 Then, Ride Like a Local, embarking by high-speed catamaran for a quick cruise along the Danube River to Vienna, Austria.